 Hive also offers its users with Workspace add-ons such as proofing and approvals priced at $3 per user per month + base price, resourcing at $4 per user per month and so on.

 Basecamp Alternative – Wrike

-At one of point of time, I also tried Wrike.
-The fact that Paypal, Adobe, HTC, Disney and Nissan use this, I thought to give it a try, check the features, that our team might need.
+At one of the point of time, I also tried Wrike.
+The fact that Paypal, Adobe, HTC, Disney, and Nissan use this, I thought to give it a try, check the features, that our team might need.
 From Wrike, I liked the fact that resources and deadlines are moved centrally which helps teams to align fast.

 Features of Wrike are worth mentioning here are:

 - Integration with Google Drive, Dropbox, Box, as well as mobile apps

 - Provide Free up to 5 users and with 2GB storage.